Our activity is distributed across three research lines: Sun and Heliosphere, Stellar Physics, and Stellar Populations.

-The Sun and the Heliosphere thematic line focuses on studying the solar atmosphere as well as the influence of solar activity on the heliosphere and the Earth’s atmosphere, also known as space weather.
+The Sun and Heliosphere research line focuses on studying the solar atmosphere as well as the influence of solar activity on the heliosphere and the Earth’s atmosphere, also known as space weather.

 Solar physics is a branch of astrophysics that focuses on the study of the solar atmosphere.
 The Sun is the most important celestial body to us.
 In combination with the unique properties of our planet, it provides the necessary conditions to sustain life on Earth.
 Although the Sun has been studied for centuries, many questions still remain unanswered, from the sudden increase in the temperature of its outermost layer, the corona, to the prediction of its activity cycles and eruptive events.